Lecturer in Residence

-Donald W. Tighe is a veteran of over twenty years of public affairs, media relations, and strategic communications leadership in the public, private, and nonprofit sectors.
+Donald W. Tighe is a veteran of over twenty years of public diplomacy, public affairs, media relations, and strategic communications leadership in the public, private, and nonprofit sectors.
 Much of this experience has included a special focus on effective cross-sector cooperation, advancing public/private partnerships and facilitating information sharing and technology transfer into and out of government.

 Mr. Tighe is currently a professor of public communication in the American University School of Communication, having also served as an adjunct professor of public speaking and strategic communication at the George Washington University.
 He has also taught crisis communications in the American University School of Communication master’s degree program, and is a Ph.D. candidate in Virginia Tech’s School of Public and International Affairs in Alexandria, Virginia.
 Mr. Tighe also serves on the Board of Advisors to the American University Kogod Cybersecurity Governance Center, and on the Board of Directors of the Irish Network-DC, a professional and cultural networking nonprofit.